BillJr99/digitalsignaturepodcast/_activities/2022-06-12-zucker-nlp.md

 !python -m spacy init config config.cfg --lang en --pipeline textcat --optimize efficiency --force
 ```

-    [38;5;3m⚠ To generate a more effective transformer-based config (GPU-only),
-    install the spacy-transformers package and re-run this command.
-The config
-    generated now does not use transformers.[0m
-    [38;5;4mℹ Generated config template specific for your use case[0m
-    - Language: en
-    - Pipeline: textcat
-    - Optimize for: efficiency
-    - Hardware: CPU
-    - Transformer: None
-    [38;5;2m✔ Auto-filled config with all values[0m
-    [38;5;2m✔ Saved config[0m
-    config.cfg
     You can now add your data and train your pipeline:
     python -m spacy train config.cfg --paths.train ./train.spacy --paths.dev ./dev.spacy